fortinet-solutions-cse/testbeds/LargeScaleDeployment/fortigate/README.md

 If you already have the licenses created, you can always update them with a function already prepared (check example in code).
 The above mentioned python file contains functions and documented examples to get started but some python knowledge is required.

 Then in FlexVM portal, right click in your licenses and click 'Export as CSV'.
-Write the file in this directory with the name 'tokens.csv'.
+Write the file in your home directory with the name '~/tokens.csv'.

 ```
 > head tokens.csv